unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 hour

-You touch a nonmagical weapon.
-Until the spell ends, that weapon becomes a magic weapon with a +1 bonus to attack rolls and damage rolls.
+You touch a nontek weapon.
+Until the spell ends, that weapon becomes a tek weapon with a +1 bonus to attack rolls and damage rolls.

 **_At Higher Levels._** When you cast this spell using a spell slot of 4th level or higher, the bonus increases to +2.
 When you use a spell slot of 6th level or higher, the bonus increases to +3.